circadianmentalhealth/circadian-data-standards/README - Templates/1- General Information & Instruction/README - Github Writing Instruction.md

 - [ ] Step 3: Run the analysis

 ---
-The example above could be encoded using the proposed format as:
+The example below could be encoded using the proposed format as:
 ```
 ## Title: Effect of chronotype on localization